davemaps/davemaps.github.io/_posts/2019-03-27-us-drought.md

     Nineteen years of drought in the United States in one minute.
 </video>

 Here are nineteen years’ worth of drought maps, animated across just over a minute.
 Darker red-orange marks more severe drought conditions, as you might have guessed.
+Look at how parts of Southern California have spent essentially the last decade in drought, with few periods of relief.

 I manipulated the data on the map (ArcGIS Pro) with Python and arcpy, scripting the export of each frame as a png.
 Then I used [GMIC][1] to smooth an extra frame in-between (“tween”) the maps, which helps the animation not feel quite as jumpy.
 Lastly, I compiled all of those frames into a video with [FFmpeg][2].